The Fund Spotlight: Katherine Wells of Serenity Engage

 Welcome to The Founder Spotlight where we highlight the incredible people behind the companies we’ve backed at The Fund.
 This week the spotlight is on Katherine Wells, co-founder and CEO of Serenity Engage, a HIPAA-compliant communication platform for the senior care industry.

 Finding a care facility for an aging loved one is a cumbersome and emotional experience.
 It’s difficult to leave the person you care about in the hands of others and it’s exacerbated when the lines of communication break down and you feel like you have no idea what’s going on with your parent, grandparent, or loved one.
-It should never take 4 days of phone tag before you talk to a doctor about an important medication your father is taking!
+It should never take four days of phone tag before you talk to a doctor about an important medication your father is taking!
 But that’s exactly what happened to Katherine Wells, CEO and co-founder of Serenity Engage.
 Her experience finding long-term care for her aging parents inspired her to build a HIPAA-compliant messaging app for the senior care industry.
 The platform enhances staff communication, care provider collaboration, and family engagement.
 It’s a user friendly app that’s designed for all generations.

 Katherine is a former marketing executive with over 20 years of experience leading early-stage companies.
 Her husband and co-founder, Rob Pinna, is a serial entrepreneur and software developer with over 30 years of product experience.
 Together they are taking on the senior care industry with a simple messaging app that is solving complex communication problems.